CONSTITUTION AND BY-LAWS

 Section One: Present Membership

-All those whose names appear on the church membership roster of this church are members.
+All those whose names appear on the church membership roster of this church are covenant members.
 This roster is kept and maintained by the current board of Elders.

 Section Two: Member Qualifications and Admission